The Arena League: Rules

 The field is traditional arena football size, measuring 50 yards (150 ft) long and 85 feet wide enclosed by padded walls.
 Teams have 15-player rosters with the game played with six offensive players against six defensive players.
 The league follows a one-platoon system with offensive and defensive players playing both sides of the ball.
 There are no restrictions on defense.
-The play clock runs 20 seconds from the spotting of the ball, the same as the Canadian Football League.
+The play clock runs 20 seconds from the spotting of the ball, the same timing that the Canadian Football League used through 2025.
 No offensive huddles are allowed unless a timeout is called.

 In the inaugural season it was six-man football, 6 on 6, all offensive players are eligible receivers with three players initially lined up in an offensive line position.
 The quarterback cannot run the ball past the line of scrimmage.
 The league uses the "double forward pass" rule, originating in the XFL, that allows two forward passes to be thrown on the same play so long as the second pass is from behind the line of scrimmage.
 In 2025 the league changed to 7 on 7, making the Center ineligible to catch a forward pass and instituting running lanes (inside the hash marks) that the QB must use if he wants to run the ball.

 Kickoffs are replaced with a quarterback throwoff, with an onside conversion option available.
 All forms of kicking the ball are prohibited, including punts and field goals.
 In lieu of punting, the offensive team can choose to "surrender," which gives the opponent possession of the ball at their own 15-yard line.

 For the inaugural season, 3 on-field football officials and 2 Sky-Judges were used to officiate the games.
 The league switched to 4 on-field officials and a 1 Sky-Judge in 2025.
 The coaches have 2 challenges per game and all scoring plays, turnovers, catch / no catch, line to gain involved and running lane violations are automatically reviewable.
 The Sky Judge has access to a monitor and 4-6 camera angles and communicates with the On-Field crew and the video production team to get the angles they need to make a decision.